-While you're allowed to dispute credit report errors online, you may prefer to dispute by mail.
+While you're allowed to dispute credit report errors online, you may prefer to do so by mail.
 Writing a letter to dispute credit report information gives you a record of your dispute that you can use if you later have to file a lawsuit against the credit bureau.
 For example, you may be able to sue a collector who fails to update your credit report or who does not correct your information within the time frame outlined in the Fair Credit Reporting Act.

 Be sure to customize the letter for your unique situation by replacing the bold statements with your information.

 Sample Credit Report Dispute Letter